MarkCarrier/public-writings/declarative-programming.md

 > You tell your compiler things that you'd like it to pretend it will do.

 **Declarative programming**
-> You tell the compiler things that are true and let it figure out the best way to accomplish it.
+> You tell the compiler things that are true and let it figure out the best way to turn them into something practical.

 As software evolves, it's logical to expect new abstractions that allow programmers to focus more on problems and less on implementation.
 What's less intuitive is that is that there are  performance benefits in doing so.